smnorris/bcfishpass/01_prep/barriers/01_falls/README.md

 - FISS falls with height value >= 5
 - all FWA falls (height is not present in this data)

-Edit `data/falls_barrier_ind.csv` to modify the barrier status of any FISS/FWA falls as required.
+Add records to `data/falls_barrier_ind.csv` to override the modelled the barrier status of FISS/FWA falls as required.

+#### Adding features

+To add falls not present in other data sources, add rows to the manually compiled falls file `data/falls_other.csv` as required.
+Populate the `barrier_ind` column in this file to control the barrier status of features added.

 #### Load and process